mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 On the Server side, we have three services: the Plutus Application Backend (**PAB**), an **Indexer** service, and a **Budget** service.
-The PAB is in charge of running the dApp off-chain code for building an unbalanced transaction.
+The PAB is in charge of running the dApp off-chain code for building an *unbalanced transaction*.
 The Indexer service is used by the PAB for querying the blockchain.
 Finally, the Budget service provides the evaluation of Plutus scripts, obtaining memory and CPU execution units that a validator consumes, which is needed for completing transactions' balance.

+Let's briefly clarify what we mean with *unbalanced transaction*:

+- The inputs only include those utxos that are strictly necessary for the logic of the dApp (usually only script utxos or no inputs at all).
+  Wallet inputs covering the payments that the signer must do are not included (with the only exception being wallet utxos that want to be consumed for NFT minting).

+- The fee, and the expected memory and CPU units for all the redeemers are not set (set to 0 actually).

+- No collateral is specified.

+- No signature is included.

+- Some other low-level transaction information is missing (e.g. the script data hash).

 The following diagram shows the complete flow for performing a dApp operation: